siis/CaCTUs/server/README.md

 For convenience in the deployment, we provide a `docker-compose.yml` configuration file.

-1. Edit the `nginx.conf` as well as the `srv` folder accordingly to the number of cameras you want to support.
-In the php files in the `srv` folder edit the user and password (`user1` and `password1` by default) that will be used to connect to the database and that we will configure in step 4.
+1. Edit the `nginx.conf` as well as the `srv/` folder accordingly to the number of cameras you want to support.
+In the php files in the `srv/` folder edit the user and password (`user1` and `password1` by default) that will be used to connect to the database and that we will configure in step 4.
 2. Create a volume to store the database-related information:
    ```
    docker volume create mariadb_vol